 Classrooms at Colby are all equipped with presentation technology.
 Academic, administrative, and residential buildings, as well as some outside areas, are blanketed by wireless access technology.
 The physical network between buildings on campus and to the Internet is regularly and frequently upgraded to provide the best possible connectivity to local and global resources.
 Information security is a priority in the handling and transmission of information pertaining to members of the community and is enabled by appropriate policy and network safeguards.

 There are numerous College-provided computers distributed throughout academic buildings, many clustered in general access or discipline-specific labs and classrooms.
-There are IT facilities equipped specifically for video production, quantitative analysis, spatial analysis, language learning, and scientific computation.
+There are IT facilities equipped specifically for video production, quantitative analysis, spatial analysis, language learning, and scientific computation and visualization.
 Additional high-performance computational capabilities are provided for student and faculty research locally in campus data centers and remotely from Internet resources via a dedicated research network.
 Laptops, digital recorders, and advanced media equipment may be borrowed from the service desk in Miller Library, and presentation technology may be requested for temporary setup in spaces where permanent technology is not available.
 The Mule Works Innovation Lab on “The Street” in Miller Library provides a setting for creativity and exploration with virtual reality, 3-D printing, laser cutting, 3-D scanning, and other technologies.

 Decisions around IT resources and professional staff are guided by community bodies.
 The Information Technology Committee is composed of elected and appointed students, faculty, and key administrative staff and advises on mainly academic matters.
-The Information Technology Steering Group is composed of several members of the College’s senior staff and advises chiefly on administrative concerns.
+The Information Technology Steering Committee is composed of several members of the College’s senior staff and advises chiefly on administrative concerns.
 Colby’s chief information officer (CIO) serves on both committees, providing overall strategic leadership on all aspects of information technology planning, programs, and policy and coordinates the delivery of high-value services to the community.